Komodo5197/StrangerNightCycle/README.md

 ![20221231023838_1](https://user-images.githubusercontent.com/45665554/210132696-cbe946d9-5edf-403e-9c69-beb324910f26.jpg)
 # Stranger Night

  Adds a Day/Night cycle to the stranger.
+The stranger will start at night, then switch to day later in the cycle.

 ### Options
 * __Daybreak:__ The time, in seconds from the start of the loop, that the stranger switches from night to day.
 Default is 400.